 This is easy.
 Use heavier jigheads, heavier drop shot weights, heavier swimbait hooks.
 You have to get down to the appropriate depth quickly or you aren’t going to catch many fish.

 Slow Troll Deep Water Drop-offs

-Smallmouth bass will often suspend above the bottom throughout the water column.
+Spotted bass will often suspend above the bottom throughout the water column.
 From spring through fall, you can always find some bass suspended, however, catching these fish can be quite tricky at times and at other times, it may seem super easy.
 The hard part is finding the fish.
 Use your electronics to find the schools of fish then make sure your baits are at the proper depths while fishing for them.